Terms of Engagement

 • if you succeed, you may be able to recover some fees from your opponent, though the amount will depend upon the circumstances.
 You will be responsible to us for all the fees in the first instance.
 Remember, there is no guarantee that your opponent will have the means to pay, even if ordered to do so.

 • if you do not succeed, you may have to pay your opponent’s legal costs.
-Funding from the Legal Services Commission will not cover these.
+Funding from the Legal Aid Agency will not cover these.
 We urge you to obtain insurance against such a risk, and may be able to arrange such cover for you, but we do not advise about the best policy in any particular case.

-•if your opponent is, or becomes, entitled to funding from the Legal Services Commission, it is unlikely that you will recover your legal costs, even if you succeed.
+•if your opponent is, or becomes, entitled to funding from the Legal Aid Agency, it is unlikely that you will recover your legal costs, even if you succeed.

 We will retain any interest on costs awarded in your favour.